Celebrate St. Nicholas Day or Dutch Sinterklass (Dec. 6th)

 2 t. hot water or heavy cream

 Add dry ingredients & then add hot water or heavy cream.
-Mix to get the lumps out.
+Mix to get the lumps out with a fork.
 Pour into a small pitcher or ramekin.
-Pour over waffles or ice cream or make a hot fudge sundae.
+Pour over waffles or apple pancakes, ice cream, or make a hot fudge sundae.

 Bishop St. Nicholas Punch (Adults only)